Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Introduction

-In this paper, we will study the thermodynamics of Schwarzschild-like black hole in AdS space, including thermodynamic first law, equation of state and its criticality.
-Joule-Thomson expansion will be discussed as well.
-Our work will enrich the thermodynamics of AdS black holes in LQG and providing a reference for theoretical study or possible observations in future.
-This article is organized as follows: In Sec.~\ref{sec2}, we will obtain the metric of AdS-Schwarzschild-like black hole in LQG, and discuss the existence of black hole solutions.
-In Sec.~\ref{sec3}, we will investigate the black hole thermodynamics detailedly, including modified first law, $P$-$v$ graph and behavior of critical point.
-In Sec.~\ref{sec4}, Joule-Thomson process will be researched.
-We will calculate the inversion and show the inversion curves and black hole's isenthalpic curves at length.
-At last, we will give our conclusion and outlook in Sec.~\ref{sec5}.
-In this article, we use natural unit $G=\hbar=k=c=1$.
+In this paper, we intend to study the thermodynamics of Schwarzschild-like black holes in AdS space, including the thermodynamic first law, the equation of state and its criticality.
+The Joule-Thomson expansion will be discussed as well.
+Our work aims to enrich the thermodynamics of AdS black holes in LQG and provide a reference for theoretical studies or potential observations in the future.
+This article is organized as follows: In Sect.~\ref{sec2}, we obtain the metric of the AdS-Schwarzschild-like black hole in LQG, discuss the existence of black hole solutions.
+In Sect.~\ref{sec3}, we investigate the thermodynamics in detail, including the modified first law, the equation of state, behavior of the critical point, the heat capacity and the Gibbs free energy.
+In Sect.~\ref{sec4}, the Joule-Thomson process is researched.
+We calculate the inversion and show the inversion curves and the black hole's isenthalpic curves at length.
+Finally, we provide our conclusion and outlook in Sect.~\ref{sec5}.
+In this article, we use natural units $G=\hbar=k_{B}=c=1$.